Music for a Sushi Restaurant

-"Music for a Sushi Restaurant" is a song by English singer-songwriter Harry Styles, from his third studio album Harry's House (2022).
+"Music for a Sushi Restaurant" is a song by English singer-songwriter Harry Styles, from his third studio album, Harry's House (2022).
 It was released to hot adult contemporary radio on 3 October 2022, as the album's third single.
 The song was written by Styles, Thomas Hull, Tyler Johnson and Mitch Rowland, while production was handled by Kid Harpoon and Johnson.
 A music video for the song was later released on 27 October 2022.

 Background

-Harry Styles announced the title of his third studio album as Harry's House on 23 March 2022, unveiling its artwork, a 40-second trailer and the album's release date as 20 May 2022.
+Styles announced the title of his third studio album as Harry's House on 23 March 2022, unveiling its artwork, a 40-second trailer and the album's release date as 20 May 2022.

 Styles spoke in an interview with Leila Fadel of NPR after the release of the album and revealed the story behind the track:

 "I was in a sushi restaurant in Los Angeles with my producer and one of our songs came on from the last album," he said before revealing that he thought it was “really strange music for a sushi restaurant.

 "And then I was like – that would be a really fun album title, but then as the song started being made I kind of just set on Music for a Sushi Restaurant," the star continued.

 Music for a Sushi Restaurant definitely would have been a great album name, but Harry's House has a better ring to it.

 "So the next time you're in a sushi restaurant and this is playing you’ll be like 'Harry’s House'," Leila joked, to which Harry said: "I'll be like – this is everything I've ever wanted."